sanghita211/pypetana/README.md

 This repository focuses on the extraction of *Physarum* growth images on petridishes and the calculation of dynamic features such as Circularity and Fractal Dimension.

 ## System
-Collection of scipts related to *Physarum* growth
+Collection of scipts related to *Physarum* growth in petridish

 ## Methods